Hello Robin,

 sauce, dinner rolls, Sangria, soda and wine.

-prior to the exchange but soon bonded.
-Not only did we swap some very delicious
+other prior to the exchange but soon bonded.
+Not only did we swap some very

-cookies and stories but we also received the gift of friendship which will
+delicious cookies and stories but we also received the gift of friendship

-year, but were very careful not to give away any packaging ideas.
-As a result
+next year, but were very careful not to give away any packaging ideas.
+As

-of a very successful first cookie exchange this will become an on going tradition
+a result of a very successful first cookie exchange this will become an on

 Thank you,